jmyers7/book/_sources/chapters/theory-to-practice.md

 > We don't actually *care* about $P$.

 Indeed, $P$ is a purely academic object whose only role in this business is to make the theory under the hood tick along.
-It's mostly pure mathematicians like me that spend time worrying about $P$, but it is *never*, *ever* mentioned or acknowledged in real-world scenarios.
+It's mostly mathematicians like me that spend time worrying about $P$, but it is *never*, *ever* mentioned or acknowledged in real-world scenarios.

 On the other hand, we do very much(!) care about the probability distributions of the random variables $X_1,X_2,\ldots,X_m$.
 We will be devoting a huge amount of time and effort over the rest of this course trying to figure out the distribution of this or that random variable.
 In the context of our Airbnb prices, the distributions of the $X_i$'s tell us the distribution of prices: